 A comment from the lead author, Padmanabhan Ramnarayan

-High-flow nasal cannula is used commonly as the first-line mode of non-invasive respiratory support in acutely ill children, but there is little RCT evidence to support its use.
+High-flow nasal cannula is commonly used as the first-line mode of noninvasive respiratory support in acutely ill children, but there is little RCT evidence to support its use.
 Small RCTs in bronchiolitis have compared HFNC and CPAP with treatment failure as the primary outcome and shown inconsistent results.
 As such, the imperative for a well-designed large RCT in this area is clear.

-The FIRST-ABC Step-Up RCT is the first (and largest) clinical trial comparing HFNC with CPAP in a heterogenous group of acutely ill children needing admission to critical care units in the UK.
+The FIRST-ABC Step-Up RCT is the first (and largest) clinical trial comparing HFNC with CPAP in a heterogeneous group of acutely ill children needing admission to critical care units in the UK.
 It was designed as a pragmatic trial, with a clinical decision to start non-invasive support as the main inclusion criterion.
 The trial found that HFNC was non-inferior to CPAP according to the pre-defined margin (an adjusted hazard ratio of 0.75 for the time to liberation from all forms of respiratory support).
 COMFORT-B scores were similar across the groups, although the use of sedation was greater in CPAP patients.
 In addition, the duration of critical care unit stay, and hospital stay were longer in CPAP patients.
 The rate of nasal trauma was higher in the CPAP group.

 At first glance, it seems that the finding of non-inferiority of high-flow is strong.
 However, there are some caveats.
-First, the proportion of patients switching from HFNC to CPAP was 20% (mainly for clinical deterioration) whilst the proportion switching from CPAP to HFNC was 31% (mainly for patient discomfort).
+First, the proportion of patients switching from HFNC to CPAP was 20% (mainly for clinical deterioration), whilst the proportion switching from CPAP to HFNC was 31% (mainly for patient discomfort).
 This means that, 24 hours after starting support, only 25% of children were still receiving CPAP in the CPAP group, while nearly 50% of HFNC group were still receiving HFNC.
 This has the effect of making the two groups more similar than expected and may have attenuated any potential difference between CPAP and HFNC.
 Second, a range of interfaces and devices were used for CPAP.
 This may have compromised its clinical efficacy and may well have affected patient tolerance of CPAP.

 Nevertheless, the FIRST ABC step-up RCT is the first trial to demonstrate the non-inferiority of HFNC compared to CPAP in an acutely ill population of children and may be practice-changing.